My Story with Mercury Toxicity and Recovery – Fairfield, Connecticut, June 2001 (when I became symptomatic with mercury poisoning)

 Well, a few weeks before my 33rd birthday my fiancé and I are excited to start our family right now.
 I thought to myself “Oh my God, this would be the most wonderful birthday present ever!”
 I’ve waited forever to be at this stage of my life.
 Finances and career were set for me.
 I was going back to school for something I wanted to do.
 I am young, physically fit and perfectly healthy; I never had to endure much more than a common cold.
 But, then…

-At first I thought I was coming down with a kind of stomach flu.
-There was an inability to digest foods, loss of appetite and no energy.
+At first, I thought I was coming down with a kind of stomach flu.
+There was an inability to digest foods, loss of appetite and had no energy.
 I lost 10 pounds in less than 2 weeks and developed severe gut pain.
 For the first time in my life I had difficulty sleeping.
 An abnormal anxiety crept in.
 This is difficult to express.
 I was soon living in a state of fear yet I had no idea why.
 I became fearful of anything and of nothing.
 I was frightened with no logical explanation.
 I could not focus or think clearly.
 Brain fog became a common state.
 Simple things, like reading, writing checks or going to the store became a challenge.
 Though I was confused, I certainly understood that something was not right with me.

 I went to the hospital emergency room several times and they performed all the appropriate tests.
 X-rays, blood work, Upper GI series.
 They did all the tests that they thought they should do.